📣

 After you have created the interface endpoint, go back to the TiDB Cloud console and take the following steps:

-1. On the Clusters page, click the name of your target cluster to go to its overview page.
+1. On the My TiDB page, click the name of your target TiDB Cloud Starter or Essential instance to go to its overview page.

 2. Click Connect in the upper-right corner.
 A connection dialog is displayed.

-3. In the Endpoint Type drop-down list, select Private.
+3. In the Connection Type drop-down list, select Private Endpoint.

 4. In the Connect With drop-down list, select your preferred connection method.
 The corresponding connection string is displayed at the bottom of the dialog.